runpod/docs/docs/serverless/references/endpoint-configurations.md

 :::note

-You will be charged for all active workers.
-However, when active workers are not processing jobs, they will receive up to a 30% discount on the regular cost.
+Active workers incur charges as soon as you enable them (set to >0), but they come with a discount of up to 30% off the regular price.

 :::